 Store-bought marinades in sweet and tangy flavors are great to use on pork, though don’t forget to also season with seasoning salt or dry rub when they go on the grill.

 A simple pork chop marinade that we love is this pineapple, soy sauce, and garlic marinade that we use for steak fajitas.
-It’s similar to the marinade used in the now-defunct Steak and Ale Restaurants.
+It’s similar to the marinade used at Steak and Ale Restaurants.

 How To Make A Pork Chop Brine: